-- Federally Qualified Health Centers (FQHC) Centers that are designated by the Bureau of Primary Health Care (BPHC) of the Health Services & Resources Administration (HRSA) to provide health care to a medically underserved population. - Hospital (non-publicly funded) All hospitals, exception for birthing hospitals, where on-site vaccination services are provided.
+Federally Qualified Health Centers (FQHC) - Centers that are designated by the Bureau of Primary Health Care (BPHC) of the Health Services & Resources Administration (HRSA) to provide health care to a medically underserved population.
+Community-based health care providers that offer primary care services in underserved areas and meet the criteria for "Federally Qualified Health Center (FQHC)" certification as set by the Centers for Medicare and Medicaid Services (CMS).
+FQHCs include HRSA Health Center Program look-alikes, which are health centers that meet Health Center Program requirements but do not receive federal award funding.